muratk5n/thirdwave/en/README.md

 Daily News Hungary: "According to [Hungarian PM] Orbán, [RUS-UKR] war could be around until 2030, and Ukraine could lose a third to even a half of its territory.
-He was sure the war would have been local, but the 'West stepped in, making it global', and now we are shooting ourselves in the foot in Europe with sanctions.
+He was sure the war would have been local, but the 'West stepped in, making it global', and 'now we are shooting ourselves in the foot in Europe with sanctions'.
 According to Orbán, 40 percent of European industry could shut down this winter because of these sanctions"

 ---